WATERPROOFING | DAMP REPAIR | DAMP SURVEYS | DAMP TREATMENT | WALL STABILISATION | RESIN REPAIRS | CAVITY WALL TIES

 The decision as to how to combat damp is determined by the cause of dampness.
 There are, in essence, three types of damp – rising damp, condensation and penetrating damp.

-Premier Contractors are experts in identifying all kinds of dampness within a building, and the differences between them.
+Premier 1st for Property Care are experts in identifying all kinds of dampness within a building, and the differences between them.
 Happily for our clients, we are also expert at dealing with damp when it is discovered.

 Sometimes called lateral damp is an ingress of moisture penetrating through external walls.